-It appears this great image, seen by Nebuchadnezzar in his dream, signified four great monarchies, of which the Babvlonish empire was the first and greatest.
-This was the first monarchy imposed on man after the flood. and was commenced by Nimrod, he who once became a mighty hunter before the Lord-(See Gen. 10, 8,)of whom we have the following account from the ancient Jewish writings, given by Dr. Clark.
+It appears this great image, seen by Nebuchadnezzar in Bis dream, signified four great monarchies, of which the Babylonish empire was the first and greatest.
+This was the first monarchy imposed on man after the flood. and was commenced by Nimrod, he who once became a mighty hunter before the Dord-(See Gen. 10, 8,)of whom we have the following account from the ancient Jewish writings, given by Dr. Clark.
 We learn from verse 10 of chap.
-10, that this Nimrod founded several cities in his time, which were called Babel, Erech, Achad, and Calen, in the land of Shinar. was thought a bad man, which his very name seems to signify.
-Nimrod comes from the word marad, which signifies, he rebelled; and the Targum on 1 Chron.
-1, 10, sav Nimrod began to be a mighty man in sin, a murderer of innocent men, and a rebel before the Lord.
-He was mighty in hunting, or in prey, and in sin before God, for he was a hunter of the children of men, and said to them, depart from the religion of Shem, and cleave to the institutes of Nimrod.
-The Targum of Jonathan ben Uzziel says, "From the foundation of the world, none was ever found like Nimrod, powerful in hunting, (wild beasts of the age, which then unquestionably abounded) and in rebellions against the Lord."
-The Septuagint calls him a surly giant before the Lord; upon which Dr. Clark remarks, "that Nimrod having acquired power, used it in tyranny and oppression; and by rapine and violence, founded that domination, which was the first distinguished by the name of kingdom on the face of the earth." kingdom, commenced by Nimrod in the year of the world 1771, was ended with the death of Belshazzar, in the year of the world 3466; and in the "time of Nebuchadnezzar it extended over Chaldea, Assyria,
+10, that this Nimrod founded several cities in his time, which were called Babel, Erech.
+Achad, and Calen, in the land of Shinar.
+He was thought a bad man, which his very name seems to Nimrod comes from the word marad, which signify. signifies, he rebelled ; and the Targum on 1 Chron.
+10, say Nimrod began to be a mighty man in sin murderer of innocent men, and a rebel before the Lo He was mighty in hunting, or in prey, and in sin [fore God, for he was a hunter of the children of ma and suit to them, depart from the religion of She and cleave to the institutes of Nimrod.
+The Targe of Jonathan ben Uzziel says, "From the foundate of the world, none was ever found like Nimrod, pe erful in hunting, (wild beasts of the age, which the unquestionably abounded) and in rebellions against Lord."
+The Septuagint calls him a surly giant be the Lord ; upon which Dr. Clark remarks, " Nimrod having acquired power, used it in tyranny oppression; and by rapine and violence, founded domination, which was the first distinguished by name of kingdom on the face of the earth." kingdom, commenced by Nimrod in the year of world 1771, was ended with the death of Belshar in the year of the world 3466; and in the "tin Nebuchadnezzar it extended over Chaldea, Ast